Frequently Asked Questions for Tree Services

 A: The main coverage that businesses need to start is called General Liability.
 This protects you from being sued for injuring another person or damaging their property.
 After General Liability, Workers Compensation is the next most requested coverage to pay for injuries to your employees or people working with you.
 There are separate policies that you can purchase to cover the damage to your vehicles, tools, equipment and buildings.
 It is best to consult with a licensed agent to determine which policies you should purchase.

 Q: What is the process of getting an insurance policy for a tree service?

-A: Fill out the online quote form or give us a call at 262-432-7173.
+A: Fill out the get started form or give us a call at 262-432-7173.
 We’ll need a brief questionnaire completed to find out more about you and your business.
 After that, we submit the application to the insurance company and a quote is usually returned within a week.
 We can then start the policy at any point in time after we receive the official quote from the insurance company.

 Q: How long does it take to get a tree service commercial insurance policy?

 A: Although quoting times can vary, it takes roughly a week to get a policy set up.

 Q: I heard I need workers comp.
 What does it cover and do I need it?

 A: Work comp covers injuries that occur while a person is working.
 The general rule of thumb is if you are paying anyone to do work for you and who works solely for you, then you need a work comp policy.
 If you only have independent contractors working for you, you may or may not need a work comp policy.
 Contact us to discuss on whether your contractors would be viewed as an employee or true independent contractors.